mitin001/transcriber/blog/computer-networks-tanenbaum/reading-along/wikipedia-base64.md

 <img src="https://github.com/user-attachments/assets/6a80ec02-3b4c-42e5-8ca3-18411982ca90" style="width: 450px">

-Even though base64 is much more efficient than any of the lower bases, there's much room for improvement.
+Even though base64 is much more efficient than any of the lower bases, there's much room for improvement still.

 > Base64 encoding causes an overhead of 33–37% relative to the size of the original binary data (33% by the encoding itself; up to 4% more by the inserted line breaks).